 This subject will take an interdisciplinary and intersectional lens in its exploration of gender studies, examining the paradigms that hold sway in the current socio-political climate.
 Restrictive discourses are explored which contribute to the marginalization and disenfranchisement of non-normative persons and communities as well as the ones that offer more liberating notions of gender, body, sexuality and identity.

-This subject will explore trauma theory and the application of this knowledge in the field of community services.
+Understanding and Approaching Trauma Informed Practice (TIP309) provides students the opportunity to explore trauma theory and the application of this knowledge in the field of community services.
 It will consider various models and ideas which culminate to form an integrated and context sensitive approach to trauma informed practice.
-The models and practices examined will be found to be transferable across the wide range of community services and client groups.
+The models and practices examined will be found to be transferable across the wide range of community services and client groups

 This subject builds on the students developing understanding of the legislative and regulatory requirements that underpin the field of community services with a strong focus on family violence and the justice system.
 The intent of relevant acts of legislation will be explored as a framework for understanding.
 The subject considers the philosophy of ethics from a variety of perspectives as well as principles of ethical actions including autonomy, non-maleficence and beneficence.
 It develops in students advanced skills in managing ethical dilemmas in professional and organisational practice, including factors associated with confidentiality, risk of harm, corruption and malpractice.